 By definition, an ally is an individual who is not a member of a particular marginalized identity but behaves in such a way that supports an individual or group, who are systemically devalued and/or oppressed.
 These purposeful and supportive ally-actions are achieved through very specific, purposeful and intentional actions.
 A pro-feminist male-ally specifically seeks to enhance and promote the impartial and equitable treatment of women and girls, in a society and culture that overwhelming proves to do her harm, degrade her, devalue her actions and life, victimize her, oppress and murder her.
-Often, these treacherous acts are on the hands and in the actions of men and boys.
 While most men and boys do not rape and murder women, the perpetrators of these specific crimes are statistically and overwhelmingly, men and boys.

 While most men and boys don’t commit rape and murder, many men and boys do support the culture of sexism, misogyny and even rape and murder.
 It is critical for other men and boys to step up in allyship to counter this culture, but this is a topic for another day.

 As *men and masculinities who embrace feminist/pro-feminist perspectives, it becomes an individual and ethical responsibility to use privileges and unearned resources to challenge and change a system that affords certain individuals (in this case, men) advantages over other individuals (in this case, women).
-It becomes the ethical responsibility of pro-feminist/feminist men and masculinities to bring pro-feminist thought and conversations, to the spaces he already unjustifiably dominates, rather than attempt to make more space for himself within the feminist movement.
-These actions are critical and important in being a positive and responsible male-ally.
-At times, specific ally-actions appear to counter his individual and personal self-interests, at least on the surface.
 These are actions that are rarely (if ever) perfectly applied and are non-exhaustive; however, in any socially-just movement we need a stepping off point, a place a reference.

 Future links will be added to more detailed explanations of each ally-action and other resources.